Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 An issue was that player moves were marked on the board and saved.
 As the game progressed, previous moves marked with a `XX` obscured the square numbers as the grid was being updated.

-To display a clean board with only the players latest position, it is easiest to use two functions with every player turn.
+To display a clean board with only the players latest position, I used two functions with every player turn.
 1. Draw a new board
 2. Loop through the displayed board showing player position.